jgpettibone/jgpettibone.github.io/_posts/2014-03-12-ace-and-manipulating-font-colors.md

 ---

 ## The Ace Editor
-I recently embedded the [Ace editor](http://ace.c9.io/#nav=about) into my current project.
-This is the second blog post about the experience.
+I embedded the [Ace editor](http://ace.c9.io/#nav=about) into Visual Interpreter, a JavaScript interpreter tool for visualizing in-memory model values and scopes as well as doing inline code evaluation.
+This is the second post about using Ace for this project.
 The other two blogs are:

 * [Selection Highlighting with the Ace Editor](http://jgpettibone.github.io/ace-selection-highlighting/)
 * [The Ace Editor and Angular Partials](http://jgpettibone.github.io/ace-and-angular-partials/)